-This $500 gaming PC build comes with an Intel Core i3-10100F quad-core (eight-thread) processor, an RX 6500 XT graphics card, 8GB of DDR4 memory, and a 480GB SSD.
+This $500 gaming PC build comes with an Intel Core i3-10100F quad-core (eight-thread) processor, an RX 6500 XT graphics card, 8GB of DDR4 memory, and a 500GB SSD.
 This combination will allow you to play most games on higher settings on a 1080P monitor.
-For non-demanding popular titles like Fortnite, League of Legends, Valorant, Rocket League, or older games like Skyrim, etc. this PC will max them out with a high framerate with no problems.
+For non-demanding popular titles like Fortnite, Minecraft, Roblox, League of Legends, Valorant, Rocket League, or older games like Skyrim, etc. this PC will run then on medium-or-higher settings with a high framerate.

 It’s the perfect cheap gaming PC for gamers who don’t have a ton of money to spend, but who want a solid entry-level machine that will allow them to play their favorite games.

-This $500 PC build also comes with a 500W 80 PLUS Gold-rated power supply, which will allow you to upgrade to a mid-tier GPU in the future with no problems.
+This $500 PC build also comes with a 550W 80 PLUS Gold-rated power supply, which will allow you to upgrade to a mid-tier GPU in the future with no problems.